onzfonz/comp227/src/content/7/en/part7d.md

 It's worth noting that if the bundled application's source code uses `async`/`await`, the browser will not render anything on some browsers.
 [Googling the error message in the console](https://stackoverflow.com/questions/33527653/babel-6-regeneratorruntime-is-not-defined) will shed some light on the issue.
-With t he [previous solution](https://babeljs.io/docs/en/babel-polyfill/) being deprecated we now have to install two more missing dependencies, that is [core-js](https://www.npmjs.com/package/core-js) and [regenerator-runtime](https://www.npmjs.com/package/regenerator-runtime):
+With the [previous solution](https://babeljs.io/docs/en/babel-polyfill/) being deprecated we now have to install two more missing dependencies, that is [core-js](https://www.npmjs.com/package/core-js) and [regenerator-runtime](https://www.npmjs.com/package/regenerator-runtime):

 ```bash